Algorithmic Framework for Model-based Deep Reinforcement Learning with Theoretical Guarantees: Conclusions

 {\bf Acknowledgments: }

 We thank the anonymous reviewers for detailed, thoughtful, and helpful reviews.
 We'd like to thank Emma Brunskill, Chelsea Finn, Shane Gu, Ben Recht, and Haoran Tang for many helpful comments and discussions.
+We thank Jiaqi Yang and Kefan Dong for their help with the update of the paper in Feb 2021.

 { }